International Consolidated Airlines Group, S.A. – Annual report – 31 December 2025

 At inception of a contract, the Group assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified tangible asset for a period in exchange for consideration.
 The Group has elected not to apply such consideration where the contract relates to an intangible asset, such as for landing rights or IT software, in which case payments associated with the contract are expensed as incurred.

-Leases are recognised as a ROU asset and a corresponding lease liability at the date at which the leased asset is available for use by the Group.
+Leases are recognised as a lease liability and as a corresponding ROU asset at the date at which the leased asset is available for use by the Group.

 Lease liabilities